Japan election: Ruling party loses majority, says NHK – DW – 10/27/2024

 Japan election: Ruling party loses majority, says NHKOctober 27, 2024

-Japan's ruling Liberal Democratic Party (LDP) has lost a majority for the first time since 2009 after snap elections on Sunday, Japan's national broadcaster NHK reported.
+Japan's ruling Liberal Democratic Party (LDP) has lost a majority in the lower house of parliament for the first time since 2009 following snap elections on Sunday, Japan's national broadcaster NHK reported.

-Ishiba's LDP remains the top party in Japan's parliament, with no change of government expected.
-However, the results create political uncertainty.
+Prime Minister Shigeru Ishiba's LDP remains the top party in Japan's parliament, with no change of government expected.
+However, the results create political uncertainty as the LDP may need to find a third coalition partner beyond its existing partner, the Komeito party, as the two are projected to fall short of securing the 233 seats needed for a majority.

-Prime Minister Shigeru Ishiba's LDP might need a third coalition party, besides its existing partner, the Komeito party.
+"We are receiving severe judgement," Ishiba told NHK on Sunday, adding that voters "expressed their strong desire for the LDP to do some reflection and become a party that will act in line with the people's will."

 The results leave the make-up of the future government very uncertain as Japan wrestles with economic setbacks and faces growing assertion from China.